 - 4.5.1 We ensure that all key staff work together to safeguard vulnerable children.
-All staff attend daily debriefs at the end of each day where any concerns can be raised or guidance given. - 4.5.2 Any child may benefit from early help at times, but all staff will be particularly alert to the potential need for early help for a child who: - Is disabled or has certain health conditions and has specific needs - Has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - Has a mental health need - Is a young carer - Is showing signs of being drawn in to anti-social or criminal behavior, including gang involvement and association with organised crime groups or county lines - Is frequently missing/goes missing from care or from home - Is at risk of modern slavery, trafficking, sexual or criminal exploitation - Is at risk of being radicalised or exploited - Has a family member in prison, or is affected by parental offending - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - Is misusing drugs or alcohol themselves - Has returned home to their family from care - Is at risk of 'honour'- based abuse such as Female Genital Mutilation or Forced Marriage - Is a privately fostered child - Is persistently absent from education, including persistent absences for part of the school day - Additionally, these children will also be considered - International new arrival, refugee or asylum seeker - Looked after, previously looked after or under a special guardianship order. - Has or has had a social worker - LGBT children (KCSiE, Part 2:202-204) - 4.5.3.
-Children with special educational needs and disabilities (SEND) can face additional safeguarding challenges.
-All staff are aware that additional barriers can exist when recognising abuse and neglect in this group of children.
-These can include:- - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - The potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs and - Communication barriers and difficulties in managing or reporting these challenges.
-(KCSiE, Part 2:198)
+This includes those children causing concern but not yet reaching statutory intervention level as well as those children who are in receipt of statutory support.
+All staff attend daily debriefs at the end of each day where any concerns can be raised or guidance given. - 4.5.2 Any child may benefit from early help at times, but all staff will be particularly alert to the potential need for early help for a child who: - Is disabled or has certain health conditions and has specific needs - Has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - Has a mental health need - Is a young carer - Is showing signs of being drawn in to anti-social or criminal behavior, including gang involvement and association with organised crime groups or county lines - Is frequently missing/goes missing from care or from home - Is at risk of modern slavery, trafficking, sexual or criminal exploitation - Is at risk of being radicalised or exploited - Has a family member in prison, or is affected by parental offending - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - Is misusing drugs or alcohol themselves - Has returned home to their family from care - Is at risk of 'honour'- based abuse such as Female Genital Mutilation or Forced Marriage - Is a privately fostered child - Is persistently absent from education, including persistent absences for part of the school day - Additionally, these children will also be considered - International new arrival, refugee or asylum seeker - Looked after, previously looked after or under a special guardianship order. - Has or has had a social worker - LGBT children